 Truthfully, most customers are very happy with the product they are receiving, so the study's data indicates that hearing aid manufacturers are doing the right thing in so far as how they are choosing to manufacture their products.

 Something else that stood out in this particular study was the most Canadian hearing aid manufacturers need to spend some extra money ensuring that the products they produce live up to very strict guidelines developed by Health Canada.

-Given the fact that the hearing aid industry is very competitive, many other companies — including many in the United States and around the world — have had to meet these higher standards in an effort to remain competitive.
+Given the fact that the hearing aid industry is very competitive, many other companies -- including many in the United States and around the world -- have had to meet these higher standards in an effort to remain competitive.

 Needless to say, the process of getting a hearing aid into somebody's ear so that it fits both comfortably while at the same time resting in a way that allows the hearing aid to do its job can be both time consuming and require a great deal of skill on the part of the technician who's doing the fitting.

-Here's the bottom line: hearing aids cost a lot of money because they do something that is straight out of biblical times — they enabled people who otherwise could not hear to hear.
+Here's the bottom line: hearing aids cost a lot of money because they do something that is straight out of biblical times -- they enabled people who otherwise could not hear to hear.

 Therefore, you can actually purchase a hearing aid without ever having to worry about spending money on getting it fixed or updated in the future.
 This naturally gets priced into how much you pay.